rdo-infra/rdo-container-registry/doc/source/managing.rst

 Managing the registry
 =====================

-.. warning:: This should eventually be automated, see
+.. warning:: A lot of this should eventually be automated, see
              https://github.com/rdo-infra/rdo-container-registry/issues/1

 .. note:: These operations are done directly on the master